zbl5332/RSA-Cryptography/README.md

 * **gcd:** A helper function that computes the gcd of any two integers.
 This will be helpful when you choose the public exponent

 * **isprime:** Checks if a given integer isprime.
-Returns true if prime,otherwise False
+Returns true if prime, otherwise False

 * **rsa_encrypt:** The RSA encryption function that encrypts a message using a public key.
 The input format of your message is integers.
 This function is not encrypting strings or other data types